by Catherine Cusimano

 In September, postcards were sent to our assistant editors working under the Basic Agreement urging them not to work overtime without proper compensation.
 It’s a simple concept but one that gets complicated when these editors are working in a cutting room with a director or producer that doesn’t seem to want to leave.
 The clock keeps ticking; the notes keep coming and, yes, they will need an output when they are finished.

 Negotiated into our Collective Bargaining Agreements are provisions intended as a deterrent to the producers for working the crew excessively.
 What has evolved throughout the years is a mindset, one that inclines our members to give in to staying an extra hour here and there without compensation (“I’ll just stay to do the output”) and creates an environment where the producers expect them to stay without compensation (“Help us out here and we’ll take you to the next show”).
 This thinking is one step forward and two steps back.
 Our agreements are contracts much like the contract you are bound to when you buy or lease a car.
-No one would expect to call a car dealer days after finishing the finance paperwork and ask to pay less than what was agreed upon.
+No matter if it is a company lease or a personal lease (if you want to know more about questions like ‘Can I lease a car personally?‘ read up various online resources which could help you), no one would expect to call a car dealer days after finishing the finance paperwork and ask to pay less than what was agreed upon.
 The same holds true here.
 Producers cannot pick and choose what provisions they want to follow.
-And one member can undermine the entire contract and the union as a whole by accepting substandard conditions.
+One member can undermine the entire contract and the union as a whole by accepting substandard conditions.

 Here at the Guild we are attacking this problem from several directions.
 Letters have been sent to the labor relations departments and discussions have been had with the heads of post-production at the studios emphasizing the Guild’s position.
 Additionally, as a supplement to the mailings about overtime abuse, Assistant Executive Director Cathy Repola, Field Representative Jim Saunders and I have been visiting the picture editorial crews working in television in Los Angeles, and East Coast Assistant Executive Director Paul Moore and Field Representative Annie Ballard have been visiting the sound crews in New York.
 On average we have spent an hour with each crew.
 Many things come up in these conversations and certain trends are apparent.
 Yes the industry is changing.
 Technology is forging ahead and members are being expected to adjust and perform their craft with shorter schedules, smaller crews and higher expectations.